kecman/view/PLAN.md

 ## Next Release

-- [UI/UX] Implement brute force search of closest point to ray cast and show the coordinates of it
-  - Implement a button placing the orbit at the closest point
+- [UI/UX] Implement a button placing the orbit at the closest point
 - [Rendering] Render normals using geometry shader, use n to toggle normals on/off
 - [Rendering] Add surface with edges option
 - [UI/UX] Support loading wkt file format to load Polygons in a reasonable way